jwrr/lued/README.md

 * map save to save_as, for review mode. lued -review file.txt
 * move file has changed checking from C to Lua
 * alt_n - clean up prompt to read empty file.
-* mouse paste - remove trailing comma (if it's there)
-* alt_de - delete to end. when at end then go down 1 line and delete to end.
 * alt_incr. go down one line and increment count.
 If number then replace number. if blank line the duplicate line and incr.
 * alt_decr
 * ctrl_h Case Sensitive Replace.
 'Hello' 'Hi' replaces 'hello' with 'hi', 'Hello' with 'Hi'